-My appointment is 9-month salary with 0.5 research and 0.25 teaching EFT.
-I teach 2-4 courses per year, both undergraduate and graduate, to students from within and from outside Marine Sciences.
-I am frequently invited to give guest lectures in other department's courses.
-An important component of my instructional program occurs outside of the classroom in mentoring research and career development at the undergraduate, graduate, and postdoctoral levels.
-I also participate in other early-career mentoring programs at AGU and ASLO annual meetings, and serve as a supportive senior faculty to junior faculty in my department and elsewhere, including them in larger group proposals and supporting their career development.
+My appointment is for a 9-month salary, with 0.5 FTE dedicated to research and 0.25 FTE to teaching.
+I teach 2-4 courses per year, both undergraduate and graduate, to students from within and outside the Marine Sciences program.
+I am frequently invited to give guest lectures in courses from other departments.
+An essential component of my instructional program takes place outside the classroom, encompassing mentoring, research, and career development at the undergraduate, graduate, and postdoctoral levels.
+I also participate in other early-career mentoring programs at AGU and ASLO annual meetings and serve as a supportive senior faculty to junior faculty, including them in larger group proposals and supporting their career development.